FDMZ17/Expressbin/README.md

 > For a Expressbin demo click here: https://paste.fdmz17.repl.co

 # Setup
-First, clone this repo with the following command: ` git clone https://github.com/FDMZ17/expressbin/` Then run `npm install` to install the dependencies, Then run `npm start` to start the server
+First, clone this repo with the following command: `git clone https://github.com/FDMZ17/expressbin`

+Then run `npm install` to install the dependencies

+Then run `npm start` to start the server